North Charleston, South Carolina: Geography

 The city is bordered by Charleston to the south and east, the city of Hanahan to the north and east, the city of Goose Creek to the northeast, the unincorporated suburb of Ladson to the north, and the town of Summerville to the northwest.
 The Ashley River forms a large part of the southwest border of the city, and the Cooper River forms the southeastern border.

-Tri County Region

-The Tri County region consists of Charleston, Berkeley, and Dorchester counties.
-As of 2012, it was estimated that the area had a total population of about 697,439 people.
-Charleston is the largest city in the Tri County area and the largest city in the state.
-North Charleston is the second-largest city in the Tri County area and ranks as the third-largest city in the state.